Is yaupon tea tariff-free?

 In recent years, supply chain resilience has moved from boardroom buzzword to kitchen table concern.
 Weather events, global disruptions, and trade complexities can all impact the availability and cost of imported goods.
 When your morning energy depends on products that travel halfway around the world, you're subject to forces entirely beyond local control.

-Yaupon holly offers something different: a completely domestic supply chain that starts and ends on American soil, free from the tariffs and trade uncertainties that can affect imported caffeine sources.
-From the regenerative farms where it's grown to the facilities where it's processed and packaged, every step happens within our borders.
-This isn't just about avoiding potential import challenges—it's about building a more resilient foundation for American caffeine consumption.
+Yaupon holly offers something different: a completely domestic supply chain that starts and ends on American soil, free from the tariffs and trade uncertainties that affect imported caffeine sources.4 From the regenerative farms where it's grown to the facilities where it's processed and packaged, every step happens within our borders.
+This isn't only about avoiding potential import challenges; it's fundamentally about building a more resilient foundation for American caffeine consumption.

 When you choose Goldholly yaupon tea, you're choosing predictability, consistency, and independence from global supply chain uncertainties.
 You're investing in a system designed to be as dependable as the sunrise, and as American as the soil where yaupon has been growing wild for millennia.